Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Key Limitations of Current Human-Evaluation Practices

 To combat the above problem, later GENEA Challenges \cite{yoon2022genea, kucherenko2023genea, kucherenko2024evaluating} proposed a new evaluation paradigm leveraging the principle of \emph{mismatching} \cite{ennis2010seeing,rebol2021passing,jonell2020let,yoon2022genea}.
 In this paradigm, so-called \emph{mismatched stimuli} are created by swapping the data for a given modality to an unrelated sequence -- for example, the audio is replaced by a different sentence, or the movements of the conversational partner are replaced by that of another character.
 Human evaluators, unaware of the mismatching manipulation, are then asked to indicate their preference between the original (matched) stimulus and its mismatched counterpart, based on which one seems more coherent (e.g., in terms of hand movement matching the speech).
 This setup effectively isolates the strong confounding effect of intrinsic motion quality from multimodal alignment, as the motion in both stimuli is always generated by the same system.
 Indeed, the GENEA Challenges 2022 and 2023 confirm the efficacy of this paradigm, reporting distinct model rankings for motion quality versus multimodal alignment \cite{yoon2022genea,kucherenko2023genea} and substantially reduced Pearson correlation between the two \cite{kucherenko2024evaluating}.
-However:

-\begin{hlbox} Our review finds that \emph{none} of the multimodal-alignment evaluations in \cref{tab:recent_models} adopt the mismatching methodology of the GENEA Challenges, nor do they employ other strategies to control for the confounding effect of motion quality. \end{hlbox}
+\begin{hlbox} However, our review finds that \emph{none} of the multimodal-alignment evaluations in the 26 reviewed works adopt the mismatching methodology of the GENEA Challenges, nor do they employ other strategies to control for the confounding effect of motion quality. \end{hlbox}

 This methodological gap is critical since it allows models that merely produce smooth, high-quality motion -- regardless of how well they align with the speech content -- to receive inflated multimodal alignment scores.
-Consequently, recent findings of speech-gesture alignment in model outputs closely approximating or surpassing the scores of human mocap (e.g., \cite{yang2023qpgesture, yi2023generating, zhu2023taming, mughal2024raggesture}) are not reliable indicators of near-human performance.
-(We provide strong empirical support for this claim in \cref{ssec:our-alignment-results}).
+Consequently, recent findings where speech-gesture alignment in model outputs closely approximates or surpasses the scores of human mocap (e.g., \cite{yang2023qpgesture, yi2023generating, zhu2023taming, mughal2024raggesture}) are not reliable indicators of the generated gestures being on par with the dataset.
+(We provide strong empirical support for this claim in \cref{ssec:our-alignment-results}.)